Protect Your Future Against DUI, DWAI & DUID Charges in Denver, Colorado

 Is it possible to reach a plea deal for my DUI?

 It is important for a person charged with a DUI in Adams County or any other jurisdiction in Colorado to understand that there are different options available to them.
 First and foremost, it is possible to reach a plea bargain with the district attorney in many cases.
-With the right legal representation, this may involve the prosecutor extending a plea deal that allows you to take a deal for a lesser offense known as a DWAI in Colorado.
+With the right Denver criminal lawyer, this may involve the prosecutor extending a plea deal that allows you to take a deal for a lesser offense known as a DWAI in Colorado.
 DWAI charges in Boulder, Jefferson and other counties in Colorado carry less severe jail time, probation requirements and mandatory classes than DUI charges do.
 DWAIs also carry fewer points, which can make a big impact on your chances of keeping your Colorado driver’s license.
 However, receiving a DWAI plea bargain or a dismissal in your case is not a guaranteed outcome.
 The best thing to do is to call a qualified Arapahoe DUI lawyer today.

 We have the experience and trial background to litigate even the smallest issues, which can make a difference in the outcome of your case.
 Perhaps the police officer was too hasty and did not perform the testing process correctly.
 Potentially the officer profiled you or your car and did not have valid Fourth Amendment grounds to pull you out of the car in the first place.
 Maybe the breath test machine was not calibrated correctly or the lab that tested your blood work made some errors.
 These have all been past reasons why and how we have gotten some of our clients’ DUI cases thrown out prior to trial.
 While no two cases are the same, at Shazam Kianpour & Associates, P.C., the experience of your qualified DUI lawyer in Douglas County will help us be ready for all situations.